- East Midlands Freeport Strategic Infrastructure and Contributions Supplementary Planning Document – Consultation

 11am

-2 minutes silence on your doorstep
+2 minutes silence on your doorstep3pm

 Churchill speach shown on BBC